ailintom/persons-names-MK/Database structure.md

 ## The ID numbers
 The database uses a system of ID numbers that ensures that each ID uniquely identifies an entity within the whole database and thus contains information on the table where the record is stored.
 The IDs are stored as signed 32-bit integers, which are used as bit fields, whereby the table is coded in bits 4 to 9, and bits 10 to 32 are used for the number of the record in the table, allowing for 8388607 records per table.
 Bits 1 to 3 are reserved.
-The table ID can be extracted from the record ID with simple arithmetic operations    `$table_id = (($id & 0x1F800000) / 0x800000);` in PHP 5 or in javascript.
+The table ID can be extracted from the record ID with two simple arithmetic operations    `$table_id = (($id & 0x1F800000) / 0x800000);` in PHP 5 or in javascript.

 ## Tables